outlyer-net/resiliosync-multiarch/README.md

   1. They're based on a _debian stable slim_ image instead of on an Ubuntu image.

 In practice they should work exactly the same as the official one.

+The `Dockerfile`s:

+* `amd64.Dockerfile`: For AMD64 aka x86_64 aka x64 (64 bit PC)
+* `arm64.Dockerfile`: For ARM64 aka ARMv8 aka AArch64 (64 bit ARM)
+* `armhf.Dockerfile`: For armhf aka ARMv7 (and up), (32 bit ARM with hardware float support).
+Superseded by `arm64`.
+* `armle.Dockerfile`: For armle aka EABI ARM (ARMv5 and up), (32 bit ARM).
+Superseded by `armhf` and `arm64`.
+Docker Hub does not provided official support for this architecture.
+NOTE: This image isn't a part of the auto-selected architecture images (e.g. `resiliosync-multiarch:latest`), you'll have to use `resiliosync-multiarch:armle-latest` directly.
+* `i386.Dockerfile`: For i386 aka x86 aka IA-32 (32 bit PC).
+Superseded by `amd64`.
+Docker Hub does not provided official support for this architecture.

 Links: